turbinenreiter/MicroPythonSmallSats/text/Motivation.md

 Lua               eLua               few              via eLua                    stable project, good support for few platforms
 ------------------------------------------------------------------------

-On this short list, there is only one family of languages with widespread availability and a usable \\gls{HAL}: C, C++ and Arduino, which is a subset of C++.
+On this list, there is only one family of languages with widespread availability and a usable \\gls{HAL}: C, C++ and Arduino, which is a subset of C++.
 Some smaller projects achieve good availability by piggybacking on the Arduino ecosystem, but suffer from its beginner oriented limitations.
 Other languages can target microcontrollers by the virtue of their compiler suites, which provide targets for microcontroller architectures, but often lack a \\gls{HAL}.
 The MicroPython, Espruino and eLua projects represent a different approach.
-These project implement small interpreters of the respective languages that can run on microcontrollers.
+These projects implement small interpreters of the respective languages that can run on microcontrollers.
 They also provide a \\gls{HAL} for the targeted devices.
 This means that the number of supported platforms is small, but also, that the provided \\gls{HAL} is consistent across the platforms.
 In doing so, these projects transcend from being language implementations to being frameworks, and even intersecting with functionality typically provided by \\glspl{RTOS}.

-MicroPython is such a new technology that can potentially be useful for space applications.
+MicroPython can potentially be useful for space applications.
 It is an implementation of the Python programming language designed for constrained systems, like those common in space computing.

-First steps towards the use of MicroPython in space have already been undertaken by an ESA project, motivated by a desire to write the high-level application software in a language more suited to the application layer, meaning a high-level language like Python.
+First steps towards the use of MicroPython in space have already been undertaken by an \\gls{ESA} project, motivated by a desire to write the high-level application software in a language more suited to the application layer, meaning a high-level language like Python.
 Compared to C, Python enables higher productivity, more expressiveness, higher-level language constructs and inherent language safety.
 Furthermore, for high-level applications the possibility for updating the software easily and with little risk is desired.
 This can be done by patching in compiled languages like C, where the complete software is recompiled and either a patch, meaning only the differing parts of the compiled software, is deployed or the software is completely replaced by a new version.
 Patching poses its own set of risks and is therefore avoided when possible.
 The use of MicroPython would better allow this flexibility.
 Instead of recompiling the complete software, only a script that controls the lower level functionality has to be changed [@ESAupy].

 With the novel MicroPython implementation enabling Python to be used on constrained systems, its potential benefits and possibilities call for a detailed evaluation.
 Given ESA's work on the technical aspects of the implementation, I want to focus more on usability and a practical approach embedded within the MOVE-II CubeSat project.